manevmite/EverybodyCodes/README.md

 - **Latitude**: Geographic latitude coordinate
 - **Longitude**: Geographic longitude coordinate

-### Data Source
+### Data Source Options
+The application supports two ways to read camera data:

+#### Option 1: Embedded CSV (Default)
+- Reads camera data from an embedded resource
+- Data is compiled into the application
+- No external file dependencies
+- Better for production deployments

+#### Option 2: File-based CSV
+- Reads camera data from a CSV file on disk
+- File location: `Data/cameras-defb.csv`
+- Allows for dynamic data updates without recompiling
+- Better for development and testing

-The application uses embedded CSV data (`cameras-defb.csv`) containing camera information for what appears to be a traffic monitoring system (likely Utrecht, Netherlands based on the "UTR" prefix).
+The application uses CSV data (`cameras-defb.csv`) containing camera information for what appears to be a traffic monitoring system (likely Utrecht, Netherlands based on the "UTR" prefix).

 ### Error Handling
 The API includes a comprehensive global exception handler that: